emprov/stalafusten/README.md

 # stalafusten
-A simple real time multiplayer game about cities, countries, rivers and reasons for a divorce.
+A simple, real-time multiplayer game about cities, countries, rivers and reasons for a divorce.

 ## Getting Started